zbryikt/ui-choices/README.md

 Example
 ----------
-You can find an live demo [here](http://zbryikt.github.io/ui-choices/)
+You can find a live demo [here](http://zbryikt.github.io/ui-choices/)

 License